 A credit report adverse action letter notifies individuals that underwent credit screening that they were not accepted due to the results of the consumer report.
 It is required by law that consumers are informed following any adverse action against them, per the Fair Credit Reporting Act (FCRA).
-The notice informs the applicant of their rights, which includes their access to a free credit report so long they request it within sixty (60) days of their rejection.
+The notice informs the applicant of their rights, which includes their access to a free credit report as long as it is requested within sixty (60) days of the rejection.
 Prior to the adverse action report, the sending entity will often deliver a pre-adverse action notice.
-This provides the recipient with ample time to correct any issues in the credit report to obtain reports are often issued when
+This provides the recipient with ample time to correct any issues in the credit report to obtain reports.

 What is a Credit Report?

-A credit report is a collection of one’s financial history, focusing on one’s track record of how they handled previous debt obligations.
-It is used by entities to determine if they can take on the risk of trusting a person with paying for rent, utility bills, and loan payments (to name a few).
+A credit report is a collection of an individual’s financial history, focusing on how they handled previous debt obligations.
+It is used by entities to determine if they can take on the risk of trusting a person with paying for rent, utility bills, and loan payments (to name a few examples).
 There are three (3) main credit reporting agencies:

 Who Can Pull a Credit Report?